Core Workflow#

 # --condition-order condition1,condition2, if CONDITION_ORDER="condition1,condition2" in config.txt

-# --overdispersion is applied if OVERDISPERSION="True" in config.txt
+# --overdispersion both, if OVERDISPERSION="both" in config.txt (or default)

 modality -v dmr call \